 ABOUT THE PROGRAM

-Through the Technology Research Program (TRP), we are developing technologies aimed at addressing three principal medical areas for defense health: Combat Casualty Care, Military Operational Medicine, Clinical and Rehabilitative Medicine.
+Through the Transforming Technology for the Warfighter (TTW), we are developing technologies aimed at addressing three principal medical areas for defense health: Combat Casualty Care, Military Operational Medicine, Clinical and Rehabilitative Medicine.

 WHAT WE DO

 - Advancing medical technologies focused on combat casualty care, military operational medicine, clinical and rehabilitative medicine.

 - Enhancing and strengthening USU collaborations with the biotech community through translational and clinical research.

 - Promoting innovation through collaborations in creation, translation and deployment of medical technology to address the warfighter medical needs of today and tomorrow.

 We cultivate, establish, and leverage partnerships between USU faculty/investigators and industry, academia and civilian medical centers, including minority serving institutions, to create, innovate, and advance medical technologies to address war-fighter medical needs of today and tomorrow.
 TRP aims to create an open source environment to share ideas, resources and facilities within the program members to promote cross-laboratory collaboration, including laboratories of other military departments.